 By now you know all about terroir.
 Take soil, add climate, a dash of elevation, a soupçon of aspect, a generous helping of topography and, naturally, the hand of man, and you start to get the basics of that sometimes confusing term.
 This synthesis of various geomorphic features and viticultural know-how is what gives us wine fiends that alcoholic drink we love so.

-But looking closer at the crème de la crème of the world’s wine regions, we see a pattern begins to emerge.
-Many of the top appellations share a common theme: a proximity to water.
+But looking closer at the crème de la crème of the world’s wine regions, we see a pattern begin to emerge.
+Many of the top appellations share a common theme: proximity to water.
 Why does water matter?
 The answers begin to unfold when we consider climate.

-Climate plays a major role when it comes to grapes’ ability to grow and ripen.
-Generally speaking, the goldilocks zone for growing grape vines is between 30° and 50° latitude, north and south.
+Climate plays a major role when it comes to the grapes’ ability to grow and ripen.
+Generally speaking, the Goldilocks zone for growing grape vines is between 30° and 50° latitude, north and south.
 In regions with marginal climates, a body of water can mean do or die for vines.
-Rivers, lakes and oceans will dramatically change what can happen during the growing season.
+Rivers, lakes, and oceans will dramatically change what can happen during the growing season.
 Here’s how.

 Many of our favorite wine regions have rivers trickling through their landscapes.
 Rivers make viticulture possible in regions where it gets really cold or really hot.
 Steep slopes can be a common feature around rivers.
 In cooler regions, this is a real boon for growing wine grapes.
 Heat rises and cold sinks – so cold air will settle at the bottom of a slope and your uphill vines will be less likely to suffer from spring frost or freezing spells.